DavidDexterCharles/3150_Project/README.md

 #Marking Scheme

-1.Layout 2
+1.Layout (2 marks)

-2.Proper user manual 8 (How is the software to be executed.
+2.Proper user manual (8 marks) (How is the software to be executed.
 Screenshots to be included)

-3.Documentation 2
+3.Documentation (2 marks)

-4.Fully working program demo 12, (State program objectives before the practical demo is done)
+4.Fully working program demo (12 marks), (State program objectives before the practical demo is done)

-5.Program design 5
+5.Program design (5 marks)

-6.Report Overall Quality 11
+6.Report Overall Quality (11 marks)

-7.Presentation 5
+7.Presentation (5 marks)

 Program design refers to how the software is laid out with try..catch blocks, checking error conditions, proper use of methods etc.
 Note: Individual assessments may be done on the Group projects by the lecturer.